Skip to main content

 expectedPrice=1expectCreditrequestPaperexpectedPrice = -1 * \frac{expectCredit}{requestPaper}

-The smart contract will not execute with price higher(lower) than the expected price if you're liquidating a long(short) position.
+The smart contract will not execute with a higher(lower) price than the expected price if you're liquidating a long(short) position.

 Auto Scaled Amount

 Your liquidation will be limited to the position size.
-For example, if the position remains 10ETH and you're requesting a 15ETH liquidation.
+For example, if the position remains 10ETH and you request a 15ETH liquidation.
 Only 10ETH will be executed.
-And the other 5ETH request will be canceled.
-This scenario is common to gas war for liquidation.
+The other 5ETH requests will be canceled.

 Liquidation Price